-There are several species of Phyllophaga found in Maine, which started emerging at the end of last month.
+There are several species of Phyllophaga found in Maine, which start emerging at the end of May.

 “These beetles spend most of their life underground,” according to Gary Fish, state horticulturist with the Maine Department of Agriculture, Conservation and Forestry.
 “In fact, they are one of the grubs that affects lawns and turf because the feed on the roots of grasses.”

 The larvae of the June bug will spend two- to three-years below ground, allowing it to grow into one of the largest white grubs found in Maine.

 “They grow for a couple of years and get fairly big,” Fish said.
 “They normally don’t cause a lot of damage, unless a lot of their eggs are laid in the same area and then they can eat a lot of the grass roots.”